Graylen1019/ShiftBoard/ReadME.md

 CI/CD: GitHub Actions executing your Jest testing suite on every push.

 Deployment: Frontend hosted on Vercel/Netlify; backend Express engine running via cloud provider (Render/Railway), and database hosted via MongoDB Atlas.

-How It Closes Your Skill Gaps
-Jest and Integration Testing
-The data-mapping layer is a fantastic testing canvas.
-You will write 12–15 focused tests using Jest and supertest covering:

 Route guards ensuring invalid shift structures return proper error codes (400 Bad Request).